 Our school library is a learning commons.
 It provides students access to literature and internet for learning lifelong skills in information analysis and critical research.
 The Library provides resources for all subjects at levels to support emerging readers, English Second Language Learners, and mainstream students alike.

-The Ian Bazalgette Snack Shack is our school cafeteria.
-This lunchroom area allows students staying for lunch to supplement what they bring with milk, snacks, and occasional hot specials.
+The Ian Bazalgette Bistro, this lunchroom area allows students staying for lunch.
 We also have a free breakfast and lunch program for any student who is hungry.

 We are pleased to offer numerous activities to enhance students' junior high experience.
 I would encourage students, parents, and members of our neighbourhood to become involved in the Ian Bazalgette community through our sports teams and after school activities.